linbin0107/HelloGit/README.md

 # HelloGit

-This is just a test.
+This is a tutorial on how to use Git with GitHub.

-Hello Git.